Last updated on 19th August 2019

 What do I need my campus card for?

 You need your campus card to get into the main library and to take out books in all the university libraries.
 You are often asked for your campus card when visiting other college bars.
-It also entitles you to student discounts.
+It also entitles you to student discounts in restaurants and shops.

 At St. John’s if you live in you will require your campus card to scan yourself in at meal times.